dixondan/njf-fire-sev/README.md

 Analyse
 --------
-   -  Accessing fire data through Earth Engine image collection + explore, plot and map a fire (Google Colab)
+   -  Accessing fire data through Earth Engine image collection + explore, plot and map a fire (access_fire_ee.ipynb)
-   -  Accessing fire data locally
+   -  Quantify the area of each fire severity class by fire type over time (quantify_area.ipynb)
-   -  Apply the model to your own fire polygon (In progress)
+   -  IN PROGRESS Apply the model to your own fire polygon